MikeLanier/JMaze/README.md

   * ~~pick entrance/exit cell by clicking the random button. the randomly picked cell will obey the relationship rules outlined above.
 Cell will be automatically created.
 No need to click create button~~
-* _BUG:_ when I hit the right arrow, focus change to the a TextField control.
-  * Using 2, 4, 6, 8 on the keypad for now.
-  * (9/28/17) Update.
-Tried a kludge where I forward keypress events on a control field to the maze.
-But, it seems, sometimes the arrows move focus around the controls.
-Something I really don't want to happen.
-Need to rethink this.
-  * Also need to think about other keys for controls.
-Some keyboards don't have a keypad
-* Look for a way to post events from the ControlPanel to be caught by the MainFrm or Maze display panel
-* look at other algorithms
-* need to learn how to "package" my app so that I can run it outside of the IDE.
-Maven or Gradle may be the solution for this.
-Intellij seems to already have a hook for Maven
 ## 09/28/2017
 * ~~pick start cell by clicking the random button~~
   * ~~change x or y of start cell and update the display~~